n1k0/casperjs-docs/modules/casper.rst

 **Signature:** ``click(String selector)``

-Performs a click on the element matching the provided :ref:`selector expression <selectors>`.
+Performs a click on the element matching the provided :doc:`selector expression <../selectors>`.
 The method tries two strategies sequentially:

 1. trying to trigger a MouseEvent in Javascript
 2. using native QtWebKit event if the previous attempt failed